WojciechMatuszewski/stockwatch-app/README.md

   - If you use `resultSelector` and `resultPath`, you will end up with a nested object passed to your next state.

+  - One could use _Pass_ state just after the _Task_ to format the results

 - The `DynamoAttributeValue.fromNumber` in _StepFunctions_ is **broken**!

   - See [this issue](https://github.com/aws/aws-cdk/issues/12456) for more details